WeilJimmer/WBReader/index.md

 This page is for WBReader Application which developed by Weil Jimmer ([weils.net](https://weils.net/)).

-In order to improve our service, we decided to use GitHub page to store files.
+In order to improve our service, we decided to use GitHub page to release updates.

 ### Product Page